tldr-pages/tldr/pages/linux/protonvpn-cli-connect.md

 > Official client to connect to ProtonVPN from the command-line.
 > More information: <https://github.com/ProtonVPN/linux-cli>.

-- Connect to ProtonVPN selecting the the server interactively:
+- Connect to ProtonVPN interactively:

 `protonvpn-cli connect`